MicrosoftDocs/Contribute/Contribute/get-started-setup-github.md

 ## Set up your GitHub account

 To contribute to Docs technical content, you need to set up your own GitHub account.
-The good news is, you have to do most steps only one time.
+The good news is, you usually only have to perform these steps once.

 ### 1. Create a GitHub account and set up your profile